thingsboard/thingsboard.github.io/docs/iot-video-tutorials.md

 #### Dashboard development guide, Part 2: Dashboard states, Aliases and Widget actions

-The second part of this tutorial covers basic operations with dashboard states and actions, introduces us to aliases and some other widgets.
+The second part of this tutorial covers basic operations with dashboard states and actions, introduces us to entity aliases and image map widget.

 You will learn how to: